-That’s the beauty of this workshop: The speakers will be doing the reviewing.
-Attendees will get a 25- to 30-minute review session with each speaker over the course of the event.
+That’s the beauty of this workshop: Attendees will get reviews from the keynote speakers as well as a mix of additional reviewers with the highest credentials.
+Attendees will get a 25- to 30-minute session with eight reviewers over the course of the event.

-Lectures will focus on key information attendees need to know about succeeding in the industry today, with a mix of case studies thrown in from speakers’ from their recent work (for example, D.W.
-Pine will be talking about how TIME magazine covers come together, key realizations he discovered while putting together their edition on the 100 Most Influential Photos of All Time, and how to hustle successfully as a freelancer.)
+Lectures will focus on key information attendees need to know about succeeding in the industry today, with a mix of case studies thrown in from speakers’ from their recent work (for example, at our 2017 workshop, creative director D.W.
+Pine spoked about how TIME magazine covers come together, key realizations he discovered while compiling their edition on the 100 Most Influential Photos of All Time, and how to hustle successfully as a freelancer.)

-There will also be Q&A sessions with the panel as a whole, allowing a third avenue to get specific questions answered outside of your six review sessions.
+There will also be Q&A sessions with the panel as a whole, allowing a third avenue to get specific questions answered outside of your eight review sessions.

 Our speakers will be around for the entire five days, with ample time to chat and connect during the off time around the resort.
-45 is a small number of people for an event with six speakers—and we imagine that many of our attendees will want to go to Livingston, Yellowstone National Park, or just shoot around.
-We’re confident that if you want time and are proactive, you’ll get as much as you want.
+Eighteen total professionals is a high ratio of reviewers to attendess—and we imagine that many of our attendees will want to go to Livingston, Yellowstone National Park, or just shoot around.
+If you want extra time and are proactive, we're confident that you’ll get as much as you want.

-We’ll be representing both, but there’s a slight lean toward editorial.
+We’ll be representing all three equally.
 In our experience, editorial gives you flexibility when experimenting with style, funding personal projects, and gaining legitimacy in your artistic voice when it comes to more serious endeavors like art books, gallery shows, etc. It also allows for a second or even third life to your work, if know how to leverage the appropriate usage rights.